 “This is incredible,” began one “Chicago PD” fan. “[I] had a feeling just seeing them[,] thank you for your service.”

 Other fans shared general blessings and thanks for the 15 veterans.
 Nevertheless, “Chicago PD’s” efforts to genuinely incorporate our nation’s vets have grown my love for the franchise all the more.

 “Chicago PD” fans well know by now that season eight concluded as one of our hallmark officers suffered a potentially life-threatening gunshot wound to the shoulder.
 The finale concluded after her fellow officers found her and rushed her to “Chicago Med.”

 Now, as the season is in full swing, three episodes in so far, Burgess has physically recovered, reappearing in Episode 2 of season 9.
-And during an interview with TV Insider, she shared her own perspective of Burgess’s injury and recovery, and how her return to the 21st District has been so far.
+And during an interview, she shared her own perspective of Burgess’s injury and recovery, and how her return to the 21st District has been so far.

-Of the gunshot and preceding events, Burgess actress Marina Squerciati said, “I liked that they took the time to make it a real recovery and not a superhero in that she’s really struggling.”
+Of the gunshot and preceding events, Burgess actress Marina Squerciati told TV Insider, “I liked that they took the time to make it a real recovery and not a superhero in that she’s really struggling.”

 The actress highlighted, “Not just with the physical effects, but with the mental effects, which is often, for what I understand, for police so much greater.”

 Additionally, her recovery sees further reality as her fellow officers pressure her to come back to work.
 In essence, it may seem beneficial to jump right back into the middle of things.
 Unfortunately, the reality is the mind doesn’t process that kind of trauma that quickly.
 For now, it appears Burgess will continue to struggle a while longer.